dvasudeva/cityconnectivity/README.md

 # cityconnectivity

 This exercice is designed to find connectivity between 2 cities by using given mapping in CitiRoute.txt file under src\main\resources\input\.

 Technology stack is JAVA 1.8, Spring Boot and Maven as build tool.

-This Solution accepts only 1 URI i.e. /connected with origin and destination as required parameter.
+This Solution accepts only 1 URI i.e. /connected with origin and destination as required parameter. origin and destination are not case-sensitive

 Result:  If Connectivity found "YES" otherWise "NO"